randiferous/code-refactor-challenge/README.md

 Next, we get into the coding.
 The following is a list of changes I made as required by the "Acceptance Criteria" or that I deemed necessary for the improvement of the codebase:

-- Changed all <div> and <span> tags to more descriptive elements, such as <nav>, <aside>, and <article> (among others).
+- Changed all "div" and "span" tags to more descriptive elements, such as "nav", "aside", and "article" (among others).

-- In order to complement the previous changes, I had to correct an element in the stylesheet from <div> to <nav> so that its properties are still applied.
+- In order to complement the previous changes, I had to correct an element in the stylesheet from "div" to "nav" so that its properties are still applied.

 - Created a website title, "Explore Your Horiseon".